Constitution and Bylaws

 Section 8: Removal of Officers and Directors

-Any elected officer or director may be removed from office or appointment for good and sufficient cause, upon the recommendation by a two-thirds (2/3) vote of the Board of Directors, and by the affirmative vote of two-thirds (2/3) of those present and voting aft a convention or a special business meeting, provided that such officer or director be accorded the opportunity to be heard prior to final action by the organization.
+Any elected officer or director may be removed from office or appointment for good and sufficient cause, upon the recommendation by a two-thirds (2/3) vote of the Board of Directors, and by the affirmative vote of two-thirds (2/3) of those present and voting at a conference and convention or a special business meeting, provided that such officer or director be accorded the opportunity to be heard prior to final action by the organization.
 Among the causes of removal shall be failure to comply with the Constitution and Bylaws of this organization, and/or constant failure to exercise the duties of the office, and/or constant failure to attend meetings of the GCB by not attending at least three (3) of the four (4) Board meetings per year.
+In the case of one or more absences from a Board meeting, the affiliate president and/or his representative will be suspended from voting for one year.

 Section 9: Vacancy